RC2014Z80/RC2014/ROMs/MSBASIC/README.md

 Please refer to [Appendix D of the NASCOM 2 Basic Manual](https://github.com/feilipu/NASCOM_BASIC_4.7/blob/master/NASCOM_Basic_Manual.pdf) for information on loading and running Assembly Language programs.

+## Using `MEEK` and `MOKE` for assembly entry

 The `MEEK I,J` and `MOKE I` statements can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 byte blocks to display. `MOKE` byte entry can be skipped with carriage return, and is exited with `CTRL C`.
-For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` using `DOKE`.

 Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `0x9000` is converted to `−28672` which is simpler than calculating this signed 16 bit integer by hand, and `MEEK &9000,&10` will tabulate and print 16 blocks of 16 bytes of memory from memory address `0x9000`.

+Once the assembly program is entered using `MOKE`, the origin address of the user assembly program needs to be manually entered into the `USRLOC` address `0x8204` using the `DOKE`.
+Then the program can be run using the BASIC `PRINT USR(0)` or `?
+USR(0)` commands.

 ### Usage Example

 <a href="https://raw.githubusercontent.com/feilipu/NASCOM_BASIC_4.7/master/HexLoadr-v1.0.png" target="_blank"><img src="https://raw.githubusercontent.com/feilipu/NASCOM_BASIC_4.7/master/HexLoadr-v1.0.png"/></a>

+## Using Zen assembler for entering assembly programs

+There are several [Intel HEX versions of the Zen assembler](https://github.com/feilipu/NASCOM_BASIC_4.7/tree/master/rc2014_Zen) with different origins prepared to use from within RC2014 MS BASIC.
+Use the `HLOAD` keyword to load your choice of HEX file based on how much RAM you wish to leave available for BASIC, and launch Zen with `?
+USR(0)`.
+Exit back to MS BASIC with `Q`.

+Use the Zen `ORG` and `LOAD` keywords to place assembled programs above the Zen End of File Pointer `EOFP`.
+Use Zen `H` command to determine where `EOFP` is located.
+The Zen `ORG` keyword should indicate where program will eventually be located, usually at the default of `0x9000`.
+On return to BASIC, assembled programs can be launched using the `?
+USR(0)` command either from immediate mode, or from within a BASIC program as a subroutine, after setting the correct `USRLOC` location for the assembly program's `ORG` using `DOKE`, if the program is being run with Zen in situ.
+Or use the Zen `X` command to save (write) the assembled program to the serial port in Intel HEX format, and then reload it with the MS Basic `HLOAD` and run normally using the `?
+USR(0)` command.

 ## Using `HLOAD` for uploading compiled and assembled programs.

-1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
-For the RC2014 32kB suitable origins commence from `0x8400`, and the default origin for z88dk RC2014 is `0x9000`.
+1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program [using z88dk](https://github.com/RC2014Z80/RC2014/wiki/Using-Z88DK).
+For RC2014 32kB systems suitable origins commence from `0x8400`, and the default origin for z88dk RC2014 is `0x9000`.

 2. At the BASIC interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.